-Text We will be using A First Course in Linear Algebra, (Version 2.30) by Robert A. Beezer as our textbook.
-A physical copy of version 2.00 may be purchased from Lulu.com and is not substantially different.
-Electronic copies of the textbook can be found at the book’s website (linear.pugetsound.edu).
-These may be updated weekly, usually on Wednesday evenings, but Version 2.30 will be the canonical text for the entire semester.
+Text We will be using A First Course in Linear Algebra, by Robert A. Beezer as our textbook.
+The textbook is in flux this term as I make technical changes to the format in preparation for Version 3.00.
+A physical copy of version 2.00 may be purchased from Lulu.com but one very key definition is substantially different and there have been many small mistakes corrected.
+Electronic copies of the textbook can be found at the book’s website (http://linear.pugetsound.edu), in particular the new web version might be especially useful.
+Any version numbered 2.90 or higher will probably be useful.
+More about this in class.

 The Bookstore also has a highly recommended optional text: The Nuts and Bolts of Proofs by Antonella Cupillari (Third Edition).
-The course WWW page has some recommendations for similar books about proof techniques.
+The course web page has some recommendations for similar books about proof techniques.

 Home Page Start at http://buzzard.ups.edu/courses.html for the course web page.

 Office Hours My office is in Thompson 303; the telephone number is 879–3564.
-Making appointments or simple, non-mathematical questions can be handled via electronic mail — my address is firstname.lastname@example.org.
-Office Hours are 10:00-10:50 on Monday and Friday, and 9:30-11:20 on Tuesday and Thursday.
-You may make an appointment for other times, or just drop by my office.
-Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.
+Making appointments or simple, non-mathematical questions can be handled via email — my address is email@example.com.
+Office Hours are 10–10:50 on Monday and Friday, and 9:30–11:20 on Tuesday and Thursday.
+Office Hours are first-come, first-served, so I do not make appointments for these times.
+You may make an appointment for other times, or just drop by my office to see if I am in.
+Office Hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.

 Computation Linear algebra is at the heart of many large computations in physics, chemistry, economics, statistics and other disciplines.
 So it is useful to become familiar with relevant software.
 Futhermore, freed from doing error-prone numerical computations you can concentrate on new ideas and concepts.